Paul Postma: Playing career

 On July 10, 2015, Postma signed a two-year, $1,775,000 contract extension with the Jets.

 After spending his first eight professional seasons with the Thrashers/Jets franchise, Postma left as a free agent in agreeing to terms with the Boston Bruins on a one-year, $775,000 contract on July 1, 2017.
 He split the 2017–18 season between Boston and AHL affiliate, the Providence Bruins.

 As a free agent from the Bruins, Postma opted to halt his North American career, agreeing to a one-year contract with Russian champions, Ak Bars Kazan of the Kontinental Hockey League (KHL), on August 15, 2018.
 In the 2018–19 season, Postma regained his scoring touch in the KHL, posting 8 goals and 28 points through 57 regular season games.

 On May 1, 2019, Postma left Ak Bars as a free agent to sign a one-year contract with Russian outfit, Metallurg Magnitogorsk.
 He made just 10 appearances with Magnitogorsk to open the 2019–20 season before opting to leave the KHL on October 6, 2019.
 Moving to continue his career in Switzerland, after a successful tryout, Postma joined HC Lugano of the National League (NL) on a one-year deal on November 6, 2019.

 On December 8, 2020, Postma belatedly joined Austrian club, EC KAC of the ICEHL, as a free agent on an initial one-year contract.

 Personal life

 Postma attended Gateway Christian School and Notre Dame High School in Red Deer, Alberta.
-He is the son of John and Janet Postma and has three sisters; Alissa, Jamie-Lea and Sharlene.
-Alissa is married to former NHL defenceman Noah Welch. while his other sister, Sharlene is married to American ice hockey player Rhett Rakhshani.
+He is the son of John and Janet Postma and has three sisters, Alissa, Jamie-Lea and Sharlene.
+Alissa is married to former NHL defenceman Noah Welch, and Sharlene is married to former NHL forward Rhett Rakhshani.

+Paul married Brooke Sutter, daughter of Brent Sutter, during the summer of 2023.